zzzz-ach/serverless-plugin-monorepo-npm-workspaces/README.md

   - should be the same as the path defined in your layer : something like `${self:layers.your-layer-name.path}`

 ## How it is working
+### Dependencies layer
 Each serverless application is deployed with a layer containing its dependencies except the dependencies from the monorepository.

 This layer has by default the path `layers/main` but can renamed via the `layerPath` parameter (see [Configuration](#Configuration)).

+### Dependencies copy
 All dependencies from the monorepository are copied to a temporary node_modules directory at the root of the applications.
 The dependencies from the deploying application are generated via `npm ci --workspace=my_package` and are then copied (excepted the symlinks) to a layer directory `layerPath` inside the application directory.
 Dependencies from the monorepository (the former symlinks) are copied inside the application directory into the `node_modules` directory.

+Plugin scans .gitignore files in workspace directory and package directories to prevent copy unwanted files to the packaging application node_modules.
+Files from `serverless.yml` package.patterns property are not copied as well.